 Be Kind RI, a technology platform developed by Nesterly, Inc., works similar to a dating site to pair volunteers with neighbors who need them by utilizing text alerts.
 Brought to Rhode Island through an innovative partnership between Age Friendly Rhode Island, the RI Community Food Bank, and Family Service of Rhode Island, Be Kind RI is first tackling the hunger crisis in our state, as more than 25% of Rhode Islanders experience food insecurity.

 Here’s how it works: volunteers register, define where and when they can lend a helping hand, and receive a text to pick up groceries for a nearby neighbor in need from a local food pantry or grocery.
 Be Kind RI allows volunteers to accept the request, or take a pass– no hard feelings!
-Projects that are passed go to the next volunteer on the text/SMS list.
+Projects that are passed go to the next volunteer on the text/receive sms list.
 Unlike other volunteer programs, this service is 100% free to use and hyper-local, so Rhode Islanders can opt to do a service project in their neighborhoods, or a nearby one.

 “With all of the uncertainty in our daily lives during COVID, Be Kind RI allows Rhode Islanders to step in when they can to help a neighbor.
 Be Kind RI is a way for Rhode Islanders to be there for one another, at a time when we need that connection most,” Maggie Slane, FSRI’s Advancement VP notes, “And guess what?
 When we are kind to others, research shows that we are happier and healthier.
 So, what we are asking you do to is to be kind, volunteer to bridge food access gaps for those in need, and spread a little happiness around our state.”